-Valerian for migraines
+Valerian for migraine

 Side effects and other precautions

-If you are pregnant, plan to become pregnant, or are breast-feeding, you must consult your doctor before taking Valerian because the supplement’s impact on the developing baby has not been studied.
+If you are pregnant, plan to become pregnant, or are breastfeeding, you must consult your doctor before taking valerian because the supplement’s impact on the developing baby has not been studied.